Hardhat and Foundry Starter Kit

 Install the following tools:

 Hardhat for Visual Studio Code is the official Hardhat extension that adds advanced support for Solidity to VSCode.
-If you use VSCode, give it a try!

 If you're new to Foundry, review Foundry's documentation on Getting Started with Foundry.